 Having had their skin made from the

-Same red soil as the spells speaking
+Same potters soil as the spells speaking

 They to you.